efarraro/krumit/_items/SinisterCharm.md

 ---

 EN_name: "Sinister Charm"
-EN_description: "Apply poison (1) to target enemy, then deal piercing damage equal to its poison level"
+EN_description: "Poison (1) an enemy, then deal piercing damage equal to your target's poison level"
 EN_flavor: "Mischief removed the goggles and admired her handiwork.
 Oh yes, this would truly be a gift to die for. "
 tile_id: SinisterCharm
 cost: 2